Asymmetric-InfoSec/DFIR-PowerShell-Profile/README.md

 Allows you to specify the directory that PowerShell will move to after loading the profile

 #### Modules to Import
 Allows you to specify what modules are loaded by PowerShell.
 Each module should be added to the array as a hashtable with key value pairs representing parameters and the deisred parameter values.
+Note that there are three methods that modules can be imported: for all users, for admins only, and for non-privileged users only.
+There are separate sections for each in the config for each to control how imports are completed.

-Example: Adding `@{Name=ActiveDirectory;ErrorAction=SilentlyContinue}` to the `$ImportModules` array would result in the following PowerShell command being executed by the profile import: `Import-Module -Name ActiveDirectory -ErrorAction SilentlyContinue -Force`
+Example: Adding `@{Name='ActiveDirectory'; ErrorAction='SilentlyContinue'; ExecuteCommand='$ENV:ADPS_LoadDefaultDrive = 0'}` to the `$ImportModules` array would result in the following PowerShell command being executed by the profile import: First, the command `'$ENV:ADPS_LoadDefaultDrive = 0'` would be executed then `Import-Module -Name ActiveDirectory -ErrorAction SilentlyContinue -Force` would be run subsequently.
+The `ExecuteCommand` allows you to take preceeding actions for a specific module if desired.

+Note that the `ExecuteCommand` option is not required.
+For instance:

+`@{Name='ActiveDirectory'; ErrorAction='SilentlyContinue'}` works without issue and would be the same as executing `Import-Module -Name ActiveDirectory -ErrorAction SilentlyContinue -Force`

 #### Aliases
 Allows you to create aliases to use during your PowerShell session.
 Each alias should be added to the array as a hashtable with key values pairs representing the `Name` and `Value` for the alias.